-Stretch marks during pregnancy are a common occurrence and mainly affect those whose skin contains less collagen.
+Stretch marks during pregnancy are common and mainly affect those whose skin contains less collagen.
 Are you struggling with the battle scars of pregnancy?

 Stretch marks aren’t easy to deal with.
-To face this challenge, you’ll need a combination of taking care of yourself, as well as the right product to help you deal with stretch marks.
+To face this challenge, you’ll need a combination of taking care of yourself and the right product to help you deal with stretch marks.